aleen42/PersonalWiki/qa/what_new_html5.md

 #### Offline Storage

-- Theory: HTML5 Offline Storage is based on the cache of a new file named `.appcache`, which will list files that should be cached.
+- Theory: HTML5 Offline Storage is based on the cache of a new file named `.appcache`, which will list resources that should be cached.
+Those cached resources will be stored into local like Cookie, and extracted when offline.